Stovent/risp8/README.md

 # Risp8

-Experimental Chip8 interpreter and JIT compiler (x86) written in Rust.
+Experimental Chip8 interpreter and JIT compiler written in Rust.

-WARNING: compilation must be in 32-bits or the JIT won't work.
+Note: compilation must be in 64-bits or the JIT won't work.